 In other letters, my grandfather indicates that he will be down on Saturday by train and head back on Sunday with someone driving to Boston for the work week.
 In one letter he’s excited to take the Sunday evening train back to Boston rather than be stuck in traffic with the crowds on the roads returning from the weekend on Cape Cod.
 He mentions, more than once, that she doesn’t seem to worry about him when she is at the beach.
 Since he traveled so frequently, I suspect she thought it was only fair that she get away too.
 And why not go to the beach.

-Sadly, the letters also document the sudden death of my grandfather in July 1945, and chronicle how the family changed after that, giving an eerie prescience to his reference in the 10th-anniversary letter to her first marriage.
+Sadly, the letters also document the sudden death of my grandfather in July 1945 and chronicle how the family changed after that, giving an eerie prescience to his reference in the 10th-anniversary letter to her first marriage.
 My grandmother kept every condolence letter and card sent on his death, including letters from folks at Oak Ridge, Tennessee, and the Boston office of the Tennessee Eastman Corporation.
-Altogether these letters provide insight into her life and the family.
-A few photos, cards, and letters from her grandchildren were kept as well, the majority of items are between 1915 and 1946.
+Altogether these letters provide insight into her life and her family.
+A few photos, cards, and letters from her grandchildren were kept as well, the majority are between 1915 and 1946.

 After my grandmother’s death in 1976, the box sat in my parent’s attic.
 We sometimes pulled it out to look at the letters, the Italian Lire that my uncle sent home in his first letter from Italy, the various pictures she kept but, generally, it sat in the attic, waiting.
 When my parents sold their house and downsized, the box and all its contents came to me, as the one most interested in genealogy.
 Again, it sat, waiting, until a few years ago when I pulled out the box and noticed that it smelled, its contents were beginning to smell, and the box was rotting on one side.
 I organized all the letters by date and author and began the process of picking out details, names, places, and events that provide tantalizing clues to what was going on during that time, and what my grandfather may have been doing on the Manhattan Project.